Saucisse909/Mod-Pack-Sims4/README.md

 # Mod-Pack-Sims4
-This is a mod pack for the sims 4
+This is a mod pack for the sims merci de bien  le  mettre dans le dossier mods des sims 4